A soup kitchen, a vision and $20 – the history of the Victoria Foundation

 Dorothy decided the Victoria Foundation’s mission, connecting people who care with causes that matter®, fit exactly with her own and she established a donor-advised fund.
 Dorothy lost her 22-year battle with cancer in 2006 but she left a tremendous legacy for her community.
 She created an endowment that will ensure that the 15 Victoria charities she designated will benefit from her generosity in perpetuity.
 From arts and education to the environment and health care, Dorothy made a lasting difference indeed.

-It is thanks to the foresight and generosity of people like Dorothy Wells and Burges and Fannie Gadsden that the Victoria Foundation now manages assets of more than $180 million – making it the sixth largest of 181 community foundations in Canada.
-Since 1936, the foundation has granted more than $100 million to thousands of organizations, including close to $1.7 million to initiatives addressing homelessness – the very issue that inspired Burges Gadsden to create the foundation so many years ago.
+It is thanks to the foresight and generosity of people like Dorothy Wells and Burges and Fannie Gadsden that the Victoria Foundation now manages assets of more than $250 million – making it the sixth largest of 191 community foundations in Canada.
+Since 1936, the foundation has granted over $160 million to thousands of organizations.

 The Victoria Foundation is fortunate to be associated with so many people who share our founder’s commitment to the ongoing betterment of our community.
 We are committed to building on Burges Gadsden’s legacy and carrying forward his commitment to improve our community – forever.